OSLabTools/nicetoolbox/docs/installation.md

 You can install NICE Toolbox using Docker.
 The image ships the core toolbox together with all the system prerequisites (like Python, CUDA, Conda, FFmpeg), so you do not have to set any of them up yourself.

 The third-party detectors are not part of the image.
-They are covered by their own licenses, some of which are more restrictive than the NICE Toolbox license.
 You can choose which of them to install:

 ```shell
 # download the base container from Docker Hub